aptmcl/SupercomputingKhepri/index.md

 the frontend for anything more complex than just editing files or submitting jobs, we decided to recompile the software on our own machines and only move the resulting binaries to the supercomputer.
-In the begining we were doing this using a Ubuntu installation running on Windows Subsystem for Linux (WSL), which we expect would be very similar to CentOS.
+In the beginning we were doing this using a Ubuntu installation running on Windows Subsystem for Linux (WSL), which we expect would be very similar to CentOS.
 However, we quickly discovered that there were errors related to differences in the libraries of Ubuntu and CentOS 7.
 To avoid being forced to recompile the software, we initially